-These instructions are for presenters at the 19th USENIX Conference on File and Storage Technologies (FAST '21).
+These instructions are for presenters at the 15th USENIX Symposium on Operating Systems Design and Implementation (OSDI '21).
 If you wish to submit a paper or deliver a talk at another upcoming USENIX event, please review the open Calls for Papers and Calls for Participation for our upcoming USENIX conferences.

-If you have questions, please contact the FAST '21 Program Co-Chairs, Marcos K. Aguilera and Gala Yadgar, or the USENIX Production team.
+If you have questions, please contact the OSDI '21 Program Co-Chairs, Angela Demke Brown and Jay Lorch, or the USENIX Production team.

 Instructions for Authors of Refereed Papers